Metro - Roast Dinner

 Sticky Toffee Pudding

-Love finishing off with something sweet?
-Nothing says pub grub quite like a good old-fashioned Sticky Toffee Pudding with lashings of custard or double cream.
-Quintessentially British, this traditional dessert was popularised in the 1970s at the legendary Sharrow Bay Country House Hotel in the Lake District.
-While recipes often change and develop over time, Sticky Toffee Pudding has remained steadfast, with plump dates and a rich sauce.
+A British pub food favourite, this decadent dessert was popularised in the 1970s at the legendary Sharrow Bay Country House Hotel in the Lake District.
+Recipes and food trends may change over the years, but Sticky Toffee Pudding has remained a steadfast classic.

 Where to enjoy pub classics